VT-HEC Instructors, Presenters and Consultants

 egan is an instructor for the VT-HEC Autism Program.
 She is also the director of ABA services at the Counseling Service of Addison County (CSAC).
 Megan is a board certified behavior analyst (BCBA) and has a master’s in Applied Behavior Analysis from Johnson State College.
 Her interest in ABA began through an internship with a young child diagnosed with autism back in 2002 and has been a part of the Intensive School Supports team at CSAC since 2004.
 Megan has been an active member of the ABA community in Vermont, serving on the VtABA board for multiple years, providing trainings in applied behavior analysis to both her agency and the larger community, and most recently, working on a committee to create a regional research journal for community-based practice in ABA.

 ave Melnick, LICSW, is the Director of Outpatient Services at Northeast Family Institute (NFI Vermont), and is a ChildTrauma Academy Fellow and a Neurosequential Model of Therapeutics (NMT) Trainer.
-For the past 30 years, Dave has worked with children, adolescents and families in a variety of settings including: outpatient, residential treatment, and schools.
+For over 30 years, Dave has worked with children, adolescents and families in a variety of settings including: outpatient, residential treatment, and schools.
 In addition to providing direct clinical work, Dave consults with and trains professionals and parents throughout Vermont, as well as in New York and British Columbia.
 His areas of expertise include developmental trauma, family therapy, adolescence, and attachment.
 Dave is trained in EMDR, DDP (Dr. Hughe’s attachment model), and a variety of family systems models.
 The Child Trauma Academy acknowledges that Dave has completed NMT Training Certification through the Phase II level.
 Dave is a graduate of UC Berkeley, and has been an adjunct instructor at the University of Vermont.

 Tina Newman, PhD